manoa-marketplace/manoa-marketplace.github.io/README.md

 ## Overview

-Due to the constant supply of surplus textbooks at the end each semester, it is thus proposed a student textbook trading board.
-Students can post their uneeded textbooks and desired price on the exchange.
+Due to the constant supply of surplus goods at the end each semester, it is thus proposed a student goods trading board.
+Students can post their unneeded goods and desired price on the exchange.
 Interested students can contact the seller via UH email.
 * Students must login to the trading board using their UH login.
 * No usernames/aliases
 * All transactions must take place on campus for security reasons.
 * Items must fit into predetermined “dorm-related/approved” categories.
 * Students can be banned for violations of the terms of use
+* Photo of goods is required
 * Communication is via UH email

 ## Mockup Page Ideas
 * Home Page